{

 ],

-"summaryPath": "/docs/research-v96/summaries/espionage/esp-14-espionage-covers-and-legends.md",
+"summaryPath": "/docs/research-v96/summaries/espionage/esp-32-mmo-target-psychological-profiling.md",

-"bytes": 52079,
+"bytes": 43900,

 "fullSourceRetainedInDownload": true,

-"fullSourcePubliclyServed": false
+"fullSourcePubliclyServed": false,

 },